Geeks in Phoenix

 The first section is You and Google.
 This is where you can synchronize Chrome (bookmarks, history, passwords, etc.) across multiple devices.
 If you are using Chrome on your computer and smartphone, this is a feature you may want to look into.

-In this section, you can set up syncing all of the different Google services, adding a name and picture to your profile, and importing bookmarks and settings from other browsers.
+In this section, you can set up syncing all the different Google services, add a name and picture to your profile, and import bookmarks and settings from other browsers.

-The next section is Safety check.
-When you click on the Check now button, Chrome checks for updates, insecure passwords, browsing protection, and harmful extensions.
+The first category is Safety check.
+When you click the Go to Safety Check button, Chrome checks for updates, insecure passwords, browsing protection, and harmful extensions.

-The first category is Clear browsing data and is the first place I go when a customer complains about a website not functioning correctly.
+The first category is Delete browsing data and is the first place I go when a customer complains about a website not functioning correctly.
 There are two categories here: Basic and Advanced.

 The clear browsing data windows inside of Google Chrome

-Quite often, just selecting the Basic settings with the Time range of All time will do the trick.
+Quite often, selecting the Basic settings with the Time range of All time will do the trick.
 If that does not fix things, try some of the Advanced options.
-I recommend doing one at a time until Chrome works the way you want.
+Do one at a time until Chrome works the way you want.

-The third category is Security, and this is where you define how Chrome displays websites.
-The default setting for Safe Browsing is Standard protection and is recommended.
+The fifth category is Security, and this is where you define how Chrome displays websites.
+The default setting for Safe Browsing is Standard protection, which is recommended.
 You can use the Enhanced protection, but it does send browsing data back to Google.
 The rest of the default settings are recommended.

-The fourth and last category is Site Settings.
+The sixth and last category is Site Settings.
 The default settings are recommended, but you can always modify them to your personal preferences.
-Some of these settings are actually in other sections, so don't be surprised if you see a setting you have already configured.
+Some of these settings are in other sections, so don't be surprised if you see a setting you already configured.

-The next section is Appearance and is more for personalizing Chrome the way you want it to look.
+The next section is Appearance, which is more about personalizing Chrome the way you want it to look.
 Just personal preferences here.

 The default search engine setting inside of Google Chrome